KQRIS - Kansas Quality Rating Improvement System

 How do I know if I am ready for KQRIS?

-If you work in Saline or Douglas County and are interested in becoming a KQRIS participant, read the following to see if your program is ready to make a commitment to participate a continuous quality improvement program.
+If you work in Douglas County and are interested in becoming a KQRIS participant, read the following to see if your program is ready to make a commitment to participate a continuous quality improvement program.
 Programs generally get the most benefit from a KQRIS Quality Rating when they have achieved some stability in staffing and daily operations.
 To ensure that your program is prepared to participate in a quality rating program, consider whether your program meets the following criteria before applying:

 • The program is a licensed facility.